Blackberry yoghurt chia parfait in a jar

 Store in airtight jars in the fridge for up to 4 days.
 They are perfect for a grab-and-go breakfast, snack, or post-lunch sweet treat.

-Blackberry Yoghurt Chia Parfait Variations & Swaps
+Blackberry Yogurt Chia Parfait Variations & Swaps

 Swap blackberries for blueberries or figs.